compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

 Over the course of the project, several major tasks were completed to achieve the stated objectives:

-- Imported the `RooMultiPdf` class in RooFit from Combine, enabling switching between multiple PDFs, applying statistical penalties, and supporting code generation for AD.
+- Imported the `RooMultiPdf` class in RooFit from Combine, enabling switching between multiple PDF-s, applying statistical penalties, and supporting code generation for AD.

 - The implementation of the new class was made to be supported by